 Thyme (thymus vulgaris) is one of the most flavorful herbs out there, and summer is the perfect time to enjoy it fresh in sauces, soups, in meat dishes or as a tea.
 Because it has a high volatile oil content, it has a rich and delicious aroma and flavor that is best when used fresh, but it can also be dried and used throughout the year.
-Thyme loves the sun.
-It grows best in the sunniest part of the garden.
+There are also some amazing health benefits of thyme.

 When I sat down to write this article, on a hot summer afternoon, I put a few drops of thyme essential oil on my temples and rubbed it in.
 Right away I felt invigorated from the scent.
-I then went on to read about how thyme can increase focus and memory because it is captivating to all of the senses.
+Thyme can increase focus and memory because it is captivating to all of the senses.
 It can give us an energy boost on a hot summer afternoon when we might feel sluggish.
 I really felt these effects and appreciated this gentle pick-me up!

 Thyme’s revitalizing qualities can also promote healing, in the case of sprains and other injuries.
 If you brew it as a tea, and use it as a hot soak or compress, it will increase blood flow to the affected area, which speeds the healing process.
 Thyme is great for the immune system because it stimulates the thymus, a major gland of the immune system.
 And, it supports the body’s natural defenses.